Signs of Clutch Fail

 Clutch problems may also prevent you from getting into or out of reverse or third gear.
 A stuck gear may indicate problems with the linkage adjustment, a linkage malfunction, or a warped or damaged clutch plate.
 On a hydraulic system, failure to get into gear may indicate problems with the master or slave cylinder or both.
 Usually, this is accompanied by a change in the way the clutch pedal feels: spongy, loose, or not catching as before.
 On a mechanical system, you may be having problems with the clutch disc or pressure plate, release lever, release bearing, shift lever assembly, or control cable.

 Clutch Repair Sparks & Reno, NV

-If you have any questions regarding signs of clutch failure or you’re in need of a transmission service or rebuild, give General Transmission a call today.
+If you are experiencing sprag clutch failure symptoms or if you’re in need of a transmission service or rebuild, give General Transmission a call today.
 We’re a family-owned transmission repair shop built on values and integrity and we’re more than happy to answer your questions.
 We have the knowledge and expertise to help get you back on the road safely.